 We are located on the shores of Dolphin Bay, in the small village of Bocatorito on the Island of San Cristobal.
 We are 20 minute boat ride from the town of Bocas Del Toro, Panama and about two hours from Sixaola, Costa Rica.
 Our lodge is close enough to "civilization" for an easy transfer yet far enough to be able to detach.

-Please note that our regular pickup hours from Bocas town are 2 pm at Divers Paradise Hotel/Pier 19 restaurant.
+Please note that our regular pickup hours from Bocas town are 2 pm.
 This is to coincide with arriving and departing flight and some shuttle services.
 Please check back to reconfirm your pickup time a day or two before your arrival.

 Taxes are 10% of the room rate.